Dealing with Criticism as an Artist

 Dealing with criticism as an artist is tough.
 But unless you’re able to deal with criticism in a manner that empowers, rather than defeats you, you’ll never ‘make it’ as an artist.

-I’m lucky enough to be a South African man, in our patriarchal culture, who’s wife doesn’t pander to his ego.
 And for that, I’m grateful.
-Although sometimes I wonder what it would be like to be hero-worshipped.
+Although sometimes I wonder what it would be like to be hero-worshiped.
+LOL!
 I’d probably find it uncomfortable.
 Where’s the catch?

 Learning from others